M66B/FairEmail/FAQ.md

 * Did you know that you can long press the star icon in a conversation thread to set a colored star?
 * Did you know that you can open the navigation drawer by swiping from the left, even when viewing a conversation?
 * Did you know that you can long press the floating reply button to reply to all?
+* Did you know that you can long press the people's icon to show/hide the CC/BCC fields and remember the visibility state for the next time?

 <br />